tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 Unfortunately, this scenario is quite common in real life.
 For example, when inserting a value into a tree, it’s necessary to make sure there are no duplicates among primary/unique keys.
-So to speed up membership checks, LSM trees use a probabilistic data structure called a “Bloom filter,” which will be covered a bit later, in a section on how vinyl works under the hood.
+So to speed up membership checks, LSM trees use a probabilistic data structure called a "Bloom filter", which will be covered a bit later, in a section on how vinyl works under the hood.

 .. _vinyl-range_search: